Myra-pmrev1285 December 15, 2019

 - Emailed notifications can be sent when someone does upload a file to a folder.

-- The portal can be managed through the web by editors who are signed in users and who are members of the "editors" group.
+- The portal can be set up to be managed through the web by editors who are members of the "editors" group.

 - Editors can be restricted to being only editors of specified subfolders.